-This web site is intended to be a compendium of the research done on Jean Pierre Toupin and Marie Madeleine Maillou(x) and their descendants.
+Many of the Toupin families in Canada trace their ancestry to Pierre Toupin dit Lapierre, a native of Rouffiat, Angoulême, Angoumois, France, who came to Québec in the middle 1600s.
+He settled at Beauport (near the city of Québec), where he married Mathurine Graton (a native of Aubigny, Luçon, Poitou, France) in 1670.
+This web site is intended to be a compendium of the research done on them and their descendants.
 Much has been published on this family in various historical books and family histories, some of it accurate, some not so accurate.
 As is often the case with family histories, once something is in print, it often is considered to be "gospel".
-It is my hope that this web site will facilitate a critical examination and discussion of the facts, legends, and myths surrounding this Toupin family and to allow us Toupin researchers and descendants to learn more about our origins and our relatives' contributions to Quebec and the USA.
-The best way to separate fact from fiction and to resolve conflicting information is to go back to the primary sources (see Understanding Sources, Citations, Documentation and Evaluating Evidence In Genealogy, by Richard A. Pence ).
-These include records of marriages, birth and baptisms, deaths and burials, census listings, Bible records, tax lists, probate and land records, etc. The information in the descendant listings on this web site will include documentation of the primary sources as much as possible, and transcriptions of many of those sources will be presented in links below.
-This is a working document and not necessarily definitive, since much of it is based upon information found on the Internet or in published secondary sources.
-It will be modified and (hopefully) improved as more researchers provide input and, most importantly, evidence.
+It is my hope that this web site will facilitate a critical examination and discussion of the facts, legends, and myths surrounding this Toupin family and to allow us Toupin researchers and descendants to learn more about our origins and our relatives' contributions to early North America.
+The best way to separate fact from fiction and to resolve conflicting information is to go back to the primary sources (see Documenting Your Genealogy Research - Guide to Citing Sources).
+These include records of marriages, births and baptisms, deaths and burials, census listings, tax lists, probate and land records, etc. The information in the descendant listings on this web site will include documentation of the primary sources as much as possible, and transcriptions of many of those sources will be presented in links below.
+This is a working document; it will be modified and (hopefully) improved as more researchers provide input and, most importantly, evidence.

 Baptism of Jean Pierre Toupin